 - And third person refers to everything else, that is, people and things spoken about: he, she, it, they, the cat, houses, beauty, etc.

 Why is this relevant for verbs?
 Well, verbal forms or endings often change based on the person.
-For example, we saw up above that you say “I am shouting”.
+For example, we saw up above that you say “I am shouting”, but NOT “you am shouting”.
 We only use “am” for the first person singular.

 So, I is a first person singular pronoun, whereas we is a first person plural pronoun.
 He and she are third person singular pronouns, while they is a third person plural pronoun.